 Even if you do sharpen your blades with proper form or use an electric or handheld knife sharpener, remember that you are literally shaving material off the blade to create a new edge, so you are essentially shortening the lifespan of your knife.

 Cheap knives can be sharpened just like expensive ones.
 However, it will probably lose its edge much faster than a quality knife, which means you may need to sharpen it much more often – even weekly, depending on its usage.

-Cheap knives use steel that isn’t as hard, which means it loses its sharp edges much quicker.
+Cheap knives use steel that isn’t as hard, which means it loses its sharp edges much quicker in between the sharpenings.
 Also, the soft metal shavings that come off its blade are more likely to clog your sharpening stone.

 You can sharpen a cheap knife, but be aware that you will need to do it more often and will need to maintain your stone after each sharpening.